CompuNanoLab/PlasmaPhysicsLab/Orbit_Theory.md

 ## $\mathbf{B}$ and $\mathbf{E}$ non-uniform and non-constant

-By following the velocity and position of the guiding center for more general fields one obtains an accurate picture of the average particle location, differing from the exact orbit by only a small deviation of order of the gyro radius

-The fastest and dominant behavior corresponds to gyro motion in which particles move freely along magnetic field lines and rotate in small circular orbits perpendicular to the magnetic field.
-The next contribution to the hierarchy of frequencies involves slow spatial and time variations in the fields, which lead to important modifications of the basic gyro motion.
-This regime is known as “guiding center motion.” that the fields vary slowly in space with respect to the gyro radius and slowly in time with respect to the inverse gyro frequency. to understand particle confinement

-Let's start from defining spatial and temporal scales of variation of the system:
+Let's start by defining spatial and temporal scales of variation of the system:

 $$ L_\parallel= \left|\dfrac{\nabla_\parallel B}{B}\right|^{-1} \quad L_\perp= \left|\dfrac{\nabla_\perp B}{B}\right|^{-1} \quad T_B=\dfrac{1}{B} \dfrac{\partial B}{\partial t}$$

-If $L_\parallel$ is much larger than the step of the helical motion $v_\parallel 2\pi/\omega_c$ (space transversed in one period of cyclotron motion in the direction parallel to $\mathbf{B}$), if $L_\perp$ is much larger than the Larmor radius, and if $T_B$, the variation f $B$ in time is much smaller than $\omega_c$, we can say that the particle will act as if the magnetic field is locally constant with the guiding center moving along the field lines.
-Therefore the variation of $\mathbf{B}$ is treated as an higher order correction.
-This is the guiding center approximation, proven valid in many cases of practical interest.
+If $L_\parallel$ is much larger than the step of the helical motion $v_\parallel 2\pi/\omega_c$ (space transversed in one period of cyclotron motion in the direction parallel to $\mathbf{B}$), if $L_\perp$ is much larger than the Larmor radius, and if $T_B$, the variation of $B$ in time is much smaller than $\omega_c$, we can say that the particle will act as if the magnetic field is locally constant with the guiding center moving along the field lines.
+These considerations provide a strategy for studying particle orbits in arbitrary fields: by following the velocity and position of the guiding center one obtains an accurate picture of the average particle location, differing from the exact orbit by only a small deviation of the order of the Larmor radius.
+In this picture, the fastest and dominant behaviour corresponds to the cyclotron motion along magnetic field lines in which particles rotate in small circular orbits perpendicular to the magnetic field.
+At lower frequencies, slow spatial and time variations in the fields induce modifications of the basic cyclotron motion.
+Therefore, the variation of $\mathbf{B}$ is treated as a higher-order correction in the gyro motion.
+This is the **guiding center approximation**, proven valid in many cases of practical interest.

-The analysis has shown that the perpendicular particle motion can be decomposed into two components: the fast gyro motion and the slower guiding center motion comprising primarily the guiding center drifts.
+The analytical approach to the problem consists in decoupling the motion in a fast gyro motion and the slower guiding center motion comprising primarily the guiding center drifts:
-We decouple the motion in the following way:

 $$ \mathbf{x}=\mathbf{x}_c+\mathbf{x}' \quad \mathbf{v}=\mathbf{v}_c+\mathbf{v}' $$